wyqian1027/Qiskit-Fall-Fest-USC-2022/challenges/README.md

 ## Qiskit Installation

 - It is advised to install Qiskit library properly on your computer before starting the quantum challenge
 - Here is the recommended installation procedure using Conda package manager, following the [official installation](https://qiskit.org/documentation/stable/0.39/getting_started.html).
-In summary, you need to install
+In summary, you need to do the following:
 1. [Install Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
 2. [Install Qiskit](https://qiskit.org/documentation/stable/0.39/getting_started.html) in the created virtual environment.
 3. [Install Jupyter Lab](https://jupyter.org/install) via Pip.